davidtadams/action-logger/README.md

 ### Using async/await

 You can utilize this library using the Promise API, like mentioned above, with `then` and `catch`.
-However, if you want, you cal also utilize the library with async/await, which would look like this:
+However, if you want, you can also utilize the library with async/await, which would look like this:

 ```
 async function addAction() {
   try {
     await logger.addAction('{"action":"jump","time":100}');
   } catch (error) {
+    //handle error
   }
 }
 ```